 Live Music and Tours

-Visit the Overton Park Shell, the outdoor amphitheater where young Elvis Presley took the stage on July 30, 1954, in what historians have called the first-ever rock ‘n’ roll show.
-Built during the Depression, the Shell served as an orchestral performance venue in the 1930s and 1940s.
-Today, the venue hosts 50 free concerts a year of all genres from this landmark stage.
+Experience a concert and/or museum tour at the Overton Park Shell, the historic outdoor amphitheater where young Elvis Presley took the stage on July 30, 1954, in what historians have called the first-ever rock & roll show.
+Built during the Great Depression, today The Shell still hosts 50 free concerts a year - of all genres - in a beautiful park setting.

 If you really want to cozy up to Memphis, take a 90-minute Backbeat Tours guided tour led by professional musicians who use songs, comedy and anecdotes to tell the story of our city.
 You’re sure to be entertained by these local storytellers, who periodically belt out tunes with a fair amount of guitar-strumming and tambourine-shaking.